AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 You can run the `core:code:changes` command to analyze only core code changes for that specific Adobe Commerce instance.
 See [Core code changes](../upgrade-compatibility-tool/run.md#use-the-core:code:changes-command) section.

 You can use the `graphql:compare` command to compare two GraphQL schemas to check for any changes between them.
-See [GraphQL schema compatibility verification](../upgrade-compatibility-tool/run.md#graphql-schema-compatibility-verification) section.
+See the [GraphQL schema compatibility verification](../upgrade-compatibility-tool/run.md#graphql-schema-compatibility-verification) section.

 ### Recommendations to use the `upgrade:check` command